 The Phoenix Fringe choose two films a month to be shown at the Phoenix Cinema.
 These include screenings of independent, foreign language and classic films, documentaries and art house cinema, giving an opportunity to see a wide range of these movies on the big screen.
 It’s not a club – screenings are open to the public and everyone is welcome.
 You can suggest films you would like to see at Phoenix Fringe and keep up to date with screenings through their facebook page.

 See below for the upcoming Phoenix Fringe films:

-Please note – there are often no adverts shown before Fringe screenings, so please make sure you are seated before the advertised start time of each film.
+Please note – there are often no adverts shown before Fringe screenings, particularly before the evening shows, so please make sure you are seated by the advertised start time of each film.

 For information on forthcoming National Theatre Live, opera and ballet shows click here.